skin aging

 Story Highlights:

-Learn the truth about sun damage and your skin.
+Dive into the facts about sun damage and its impact on your skin health.

 • Not all sunscreens are equal.
-To find the best formula for you, pay attention to the labels.
+To find the best formula for you, it’s important to pay attention to the labels for effective ingredients.

-• Your skin is exposed to UV radiation every day, whether you’re indoors or out.
-Wearing a generous amount of sunscreen daily helps protect your skin from premature signs of aging, as well as skin cancer.
+• Whether indoors or outdoors, your skin is exposed to UV radiation daily.
+Regular sunscreen use helps protect your skin from premature aging and reduces the risk of skin cancer.

 1. Not all sunscreens protect against both UVA (aging) and UVB (burning) rays.

 Applying any old SPF product won’t keep skin safe from both types of harmful UV rays.
-Look closely at the labels and ingredients of the chemical or physical sunscreen you buy.
+It’s important to look closely at labels and ingredients to ensure you are protected.

 2. Chemical or physical sunscreen?
 It's a matter of preference.